statichunt/geeky-hugo/exampleSite/content/blog/best-blog-platforms.md

 ---
 title: "Best Blog Platforms"
-description: "Discover the top 20 blog platforms and their key features in this comprehensive guide.
-Discover options to help fit your goals."
+description: "Discover the best blog platforms and their key features in this comprehensive guide.
+Explore options to enhance goals for your platform."
 date: "2019-10-05T18:19:25+06:00"
 image: "images/post/best-blog-websites.jpg"
 categories: ["blogging"]